edgevana/firedancer-validator/README.md

 # Firedancer Node Deployment Guide

+**Firedancer is early stage software and should only be deployed on testnet / devnet now.
+Please do not deploy on mainnet yet.**

 ## Overview
 This guide provides instructions for deploying Firedancer nodes using Ansible.
 Ansible is an open-source automation tool that can be used for configuration management and application deployment.